-Research shows that regular practice of deep breathing can lower blood pressure, relieve stress and create an overall sense of well-being.
+Research shows that regular practice of deep breathing can aid in numerous health benefits-including lowering blood pressure, relieving stress and creating an overall sense of well-being.

 Breath work is intentional, over time, you too will gain from its benefits.
 Only a few minutes each day is required, with consistent effort you’ll be on your way to creating a more calmed and peaceful existence.